singh-priyank/Web-scrapers/README.md

 # Web-scrapers
-Use Python3 for running the files
+Use **Python3** for running the files

 Some useful webscraper
-  1. Fectch the upcoming contests from different sites
+  1. Fetch the upcoming contests from different sites